The Future of City Diplomacy

-The USC Center on Public Diplomacy (CPD), in partnership with the Los Angeles Mayor’s Office of International Affairs, will host a panel to explore growing opportunities and emerging challenges in city diplomacy.
+The USC Center on Public Diplomacy (CPD), in partnership with the Los Angeles Mayor’s Office of International Affairs, hosted a panel to explore growing opportunities and emerging challenges in city diplomacy.

-- Penny Abeywardena, Commissioner for International Affairs, Office of the Mayor of New York
+- Penny Abeywardena, Commissioner for International Affairs, NYC Mayor’s Office for International Affairs

 - Nina Hachigian, Deputy Mayor for International Affairs, Office of the Mayor of Los Angeles

 - Anthony Pipa, Senior Fellow, Global Economy and Development, Brookings

 - Jaana Remes, Partner, McKinsey Global Institute (MGI)